ThreeSixes/quickweather/README.md

 * To start the development environment change directories into the root of this repository and execute `vagrant up`.
 The Puppet manifest will install all necessary packaes, copy any distributed configuration files, and will also create the Postgres tables.
 * Make sure you edit config.yml and add your individual OpenWeather API key to the `appid` key in the `OpenWeatherApi` section of config.yml.
 * You can now start the QuickWeather service by running the following: `cd /vagrant && npm start`.
 Please note that this does not start automatically with the Vagrant box, and doesn't automatically reload when code changes are made.
 Just use Control + C to kill the node process and start it again using `npm start`.
-* The Weather API should be exposed at http://127.0.0.1:9999/ after the setup is complete.
+* The Weather API should be exposed at http://127.0.0.1:9999/ after the setup is complete and the node process has been started via NPM.
 * To terminate the development environment change directories into the root of this repository and execute `vagrant destroy`.

 #### Exposed ports